Senegals Youngest President Faye Vows Systemic Change, Sovereignty - UrduPoint

 Senegal's Youngest President Faye Vows Systemic Change, Sovereignty

-Senegal's left-wing pan-Africanist Bassirou Diomaye Faye was sworn in on Tuesday as the country's youngest president, pledging systemic change, greater sovereignty and calm after years of deadly turmoil

-Diamniadio, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Senegal's left-wing pan-Africanist Bassirou Diomaye Faye was sworn in on Tuesday as the country's youngest president, pledging systemic change, greater sovereignty and calm after years of deadly turmoil.
+Dakar, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) Left-wing pan-Africanist Bassirou Diomaye Faye on Tuesday became Senegal's youngest president, pledging systemic change, greater sovereignty and calm after years of deadly turmoil.

 The 44-year-old, who has never before held an elected office, swept to a first-round victory on a promise of radical reform just 10 days after being released from prison.